About

 "There's a time and a place for everything."

-Ten years after the tragic death of her father, fourteen-year-old Maddie finds herself moving back to London.
-Already unenthusiastic, Maddie's first day at school is a complete disaster and her luck only seems to get worse from there.
+Maddie Brooks is always in the wrong place at the wrong time.
+After moving back to London, her first day at a new school is a complete disaster, and her luck only seems to get worse from there.

-But right when she needs it most, Maddie is offered a mysterious work experience placement and a choice.
-Deciding to accept the offer, she arrives with no instructions and begins to question whether this is more than just a work experience placement after all.
+But then, right when she needs it most, Maddie is offered a mysterious work experience placement, and a choice.

-Immediately swept up in a group of candidates, all more prepared and knowledgeable than herself, she must prove she has what it takes to succeed and learn about the true purpose of The London Repository.
+She must prove she has what it takes if she ever hopes to learn the true purpose behind The London Repository.

 The Author